 My research aims to tease apart ocean, climate, and trophic effects on marine ecosystems.
 I often combine theoretical and experimental techniques with interdisciplinary collaborators to determine marine species-habitat relationships, predator-prey dynamics, and the effects of climate variability and change on pelagic biodiversity hotspots.
 I have worked in a variety of systems and a suite of ecological scales around the world often focusing on top predators that need to find dense prey patches to thrive.
 I have enjoyed working on fine scale foraging ecology of whales, up to basin scale analyses of habitat and likely shifts with climate change, and human dimensions of marine ecosystem based management.
-I highlight a few examples of my research projects below with example code on GitHub.
+I highlight a few examples of my research projects below with much of my code available on GitHub.

 Species Ecology, Movement, and Distribution